NVIDIA/nim-deploy/run.ai/README.md

 2. Query your new inference service

-As seen above, you will get a new service with host-based routing at a DNS name of [workloadname].[namespace].inference.[cluster-suffix].
-Use this to pass to the test script by setting an environment variable `LHOST`
+As seen above, you will get a new knative service accessible via hostname-based routing.
+Use the hostname from this URL to pass to the test script by setting an environment variable `LHOST`.

 ```
 % export LHOST="basic-llama.runai-myproject.inference.12345678.dgxc.ngc.nvidia.com"